TungTBui/TungTBui/README.md

-Hi, I'm a wannabe Data Scientist from Vietnam.
+Hi, I'm a Data Scientist from Vietnam.

 <!---
 TungTBui/TungTBui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.